-Do you suffer from a greasy or flaky scalp but cannot determine whether it might be seborrheic dermatitis vs. psoriasis?
+Do you suffer from a greasy or flaky scalp, inflamed skin and itchiness but cannot determine whether it might be seborrheic dermatitis or psoriasis?

 Although both conditions can look strikingly similar, there are a few symptoms that differentiate the two.

-Discover the difference of seborrheic dermatitis vs. psoriasis scalp below!
+Discover the difference between psoriasis and seborrheic dermatitis scalp below!

-Seborrheic Dermatitis is almost like a hybrid dandruff.
+Seborrheic Dermatitis is almost like hybrid dandruff.
 All dandruff is a result of a fungus that builds up on the scalp.
-Overtime, this fungus can grow and spread into what is known as seborrhoea.
+Over time, this fungus can grow and spread into what is known as seborrhoea.
 This seborrhoea can also grow on other oil-producing glands like the face or chest.

-On the other hand, psoriasis is a chronic autoimmune condition that causes itching, scaling and inflammation.
+On the other hand, scalp psoriasis is a chronic autoimmune condition that causes itching, scaling, and inflammation.
 White blood cells in the immune system trigger skin cells to surface and shed at 10 times their normal rate.

 - Red rashes